mne-tools/mne-icalabel/README.md

 # Why?

-EEG and MEG recordings include artifacts, including heartbeat, eyeblink, muscle, and movement activity.
+EEG and MEG recordings include artifacts, such as heartbeat, eyeblink, muscle, and movement activity.
 Independent component analysis (ICA) is a common method to remove artifacts, but typically relies on manual annotations labelling which independent components (IC) reflect noise and which reflect brain activity.